TimothyOwen/IMS-Starter/README.md

 * Domain
 * DAO

-The interaction between groups is mocked using Mockito.
+The interactions between groups are mocked using Mockito.

 An example of a unit test for the Order Controller method: